sebug/adc-stylebooks/README.md

 I enabled the management ports on the management IP and then connected to said IP using HTTP.

-Set the subnet IP as 22.22.2.6 (or whatever was assigned to the second network interface of the ADC vm).
-You may have to delete the existing entry for that network interface.
+If it is not automatically selected (it should be), set the subnet IP as 22.22.2.6 (or whatever was assigned to the isVMNic interface of your ADC VM).

-Add services using HTTP 80 probe for first and second VM.

-The next step is not completely clear - we kinda want to use the second IP address but I don't know how.
+Add a virtual server pointing to the private IP address of the adcVMNic, name mainvs.

+Go to services.
+Add the two VM private IPs as services first-vm and second-vm.

+Add a service group mainsg

+Add the two servers as service group members.

+Go back to the virtual server, edit mainvs.

+Add the mainsg service group as binding.

+Now jot down the public IP address of the adcVMNic and connect to it via http on the port.
+See that it switches between the content of server 1 and 2.